ignacioalvmar/ignacioalvmar.github.io/_pages/about.md

 Prior to Intel, I worked at BMW leading R&D and product development for Advanced Driver Assistance Systems, Vehicle Telematics Services and Human Machine Interface Solutions in Europe, America and Asia.

-You are welcome to explore the content in this personal page.
-Check my publications, patents, taks, teaching material, blog posts and resume.
+You are welcome to explore the content of this page.
+You can search, check and share my publications, patents, taks, teaching material and resume.
 Feel free to contact on social media or e-mail.